Appeal for Reinstatement of Financial Aid

 an academic progress plan for completion, limit enrollment, etc.) before an appeal is granted.
 The goal is to help the student get back on track for

 graduation.
-The reasonableness of the student's ability for improvement to again meet SAP standards and complete the student's program of study will be
+The reasonableness of the student's ability to improve and again meet SAP standards and complete the student's program of study will be

 carefully considered.
 Appeals will be approved or denied.
 Students who have appeals approved will be in probationary status for the coming term.
 During